KameliaZhelyazkova/Media-Hopper-Intern-Project/channel_creation/README.txt

 1. You can change the session, channel, playlist and filter settings by modifying "settings.json" file.
 To do so, enter the desired value for the field you wish to change next to the corresponding key in the sub-dictionary.
-For instance, "channel_name" can be modified to a new one by entering content (preferred naming) after the colons within the quotation marks.
+For instance, "channel_name" can be modified to a new one by entering your preferred naming after the colons within the quotation marks.

 Example code: